CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 yarn add -D @vue/composition-api
 ```

-We are going to start by creating a `BarChartComponent` in the `src/components/bar-chart-component` folder.
+We are going to start by creating a `BarChart` component in the `src/components/bar-chart` folder.
 The HTML template file will take advantage of the `<v-chart>` component from Vue Echarts:

 ```html
 <div class="bar-chart-container">